-Film and television studies at Monash involves historical, textual and critical approaches to film and television.
+Film and Screen Studies at Monash involves historical, textual and critical approaches to film and television.

 We cover Australian, Asian and European national cinemas, earlier and contemporary popular Hollywood, alternative film and video, documentary film, Australian television, popular television genres and video practice.